Skip to main content

 Answer:

-Dev Mode is a JSON-based editor view intended for advanced users.
+Developer Mode (Developer option on the left navigation) is a JSON-based editor view intended for advanced users.
 It allows:

 • Direct editing of layout definitions via JSON